ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 ## Summary

-The RealFi DAO aims to develop RealFi as a platform and ecosystem where people build on leveraging common resources and third parties.
+The RealFi DAO aims to develop RealFi as a permanent platform and ecosystem where people build on leveraging common resources and third parties.
 <!-- to generate network effects, driving and expediating growth. -->

 <!-- There are no secrets to good business. -->